furiousMAC/continuity/messages/airplay_target.md

-<h1>Airplay Target Message</h1>
+<h1>Airplay Destination Message</h1>

 <p>
-The Airplay Target messages are sent by Airplay compatible devices to advertise their presence to Apple devices that are actively seeking to send media to them.
+The Airplay Destination messages are sent by Airplay compatible devices to advertise their presence to Apple devices that are actively seeking to send media to them.
 </p>